GorginZ/georgia-hello-world/README.md

 ## build and publish an image (non CI release)

-auth with ghcr registry. e.g with GITHUB_TOKEN:
+auth with ghcr registry. e.g with PAK token:
 >NOTE: this will require a georgia-can-I-have-a-gh-token/deploy-keys-request ;)

 ``` echo $GHCR_TOKEN | docker login ghcr.io -u <user-name> --password-stdin  ```